nsg-ethz/mini_internet_project/platform/README.md

 sudo ./cleanup/cleanup.sh .
 ```

 However, this script uses the configuration files, thus if they have changed since the time the mini-Internet was built, or if the mini-Internet did not setup properly, it might be that not all the components get deleted.
 That could be problematic if you try to start a new mini-Internet.
-We thus also provide you with a script that delete *all* the ethernet pairs, containers and switches.
+We thus also provide a script that deletes *all* the ethernet pairs, containers and switches.

-:warning: this also includes containers, switches and ethernet pairs which do not belong to the mini-Internet (e.g., your very important Docker container)!!!
+:warning: This also includes containers, switches and ethernet pairs which do not belong to the mini-Internet (e.g., your very important Docker container)!!!
 ```
 sudo ./hard_reset.sh
 ```